Mitesh0101/MongoDB/README.md

 ---

 ## 🔍 3.
 Read (Finding Data)
-This is where the magic happens.
-We query data using the `find()` method.
+I found that querying data with the `find()` method is where the real power lies.

 ### Listing All Records
 ```javascript